lunatech-labs/lunatech-labs.github.com/services/_posts/2012-01-01-team-extension.md

 * deliver the benefits of the new expertise to the project results
 * reduce project risk associated with new techniques.

-When knowledge transfer is included, an additional goal is frictionless knowledge acquisition by an existing team who will himself become an expert in the long term.
+When knowledge transfer is included, an additional goal is frictionless knowledge acquisition by an existing team member who will also become an expert in the long term.

 ## Roles and responsibilities